MediEvil (2019 video game): Development

-According to the executive producer of the MediEvil remake, Jeff Nachbauer, Other Ocean Emeryville wished to keep most elements from the original MediEvil intact, unless they felt there was a good reason to change something; this included the retention of several glitches present in the original MediEvil, which were considered by the developers to be crucial to the feel of the game.
-This included a bug in the code for sword swings that made the motion irregular and unpredictable.
-The developers researched music the original developers would have listened to at the time of the development of the original MediEvil.
+According to the executive producer of the MediEvil remake, Jeff Nachbauer, Other Ocean Emeryville wished to keep most elements from the original MediEvil intact, unless they felt there was a good reason to change something.
+This included the retention of several glitches present in the original MediEvil, which were considered by the developers to be crucial to the feel of the game.
+One of these glitches was for sword swings that made the motion irregular and unpredictable.
+The developers researched music the original developers would have listened to at the time of the development of the first MediEvil.
 Level geometry was extracted from the original MediEvil and imported into the remake's engine to serve as a reference for the placement of level elements.
-Due to the game's farther draw distance and wider aspect ratio, new background areas that didn't exist in the original MediEvil needed to be created, and additional trees and foliage were added to certain areas.
+Due to the game's further draw distance and wider aspect ratio, new background areas that did not exist in the original MediEvil needed to be created, and additional trees and foliage were added to certain areas.
 Enemy behaviors left in the source code of the original MediEvil, but removed from the finished game due to time constraints, were restored for the MediEvil remake.

 Character design

-Art director Nick Bruty felt that it was crucial to keep the feel of the original MediEvil in Sir Daniel Fortesque's design, while still adding additional detail and shape to the originally low-resolution 3D model from the original game.
+Art director Nick Bruty believed that it was crucial to keep the feel of the first MediEvil in Sir Daniel Fortesque's design, while still adding extra detail and shape to the low-resolution 3D model from the original game.
 Sir Dan's arms were made longer, as they were considered to look strange in the higher resolution of the MediEvil remake.
-Sir Dan's armor was redesigned to be more grounded in design while still accommodating for Sir Dan's animations.
-Initially, they had given Dan's armor a cleaner design, but made his armor more tattered later in development.
+Sir Dan's armor was redesigned to be more grounded while still accommodating for his animations.
+They had initially given Dan's armor a cleaner design, but made his armor more tattered later in development.
 The design of Sir Dan's skull went through several iterations, with the finalized design intending to strike a balance between the more gritty design of the original MediEvil and the more humorous design of MediEvil: Resurrection.
-Due to advances in technology since the development of the original MediEvil, Other Ocean was able to create a wider range of expressions for Sir Dan compared to the original game.
+Due to advances in technology since the development of the first MediEvil, Other Ocean was able to create a wider range of expressions for Sir Dan compared to the original game.

 Voice acting

 Most in-game dialogue was recycled from the original MediEvil (the only exception to this is Zarok's command of "Fire!" in the cinematic showing what had really happened to Dan).
-Jason Wilson, the voice actor of Sir Dan in MediEvil and MediEvil: Resurrection, reprised his role; unlike the original MediEvil, where Sir Dan's muffled voice effect was created by recording his lines while wearing a bucket, the effect was instead post-processed for the MediEvil remake.
+Jason Wilson, the voice actor of Sir Dan in MediEvil and MediEvil: Resurrection, reprised his role.
+Unlike the original MediEvil, where Sir Dan's muffled voice effect was created by recording his lines while wearing a bucket, the effect was instead post-processed for the MediEvil remake.
 Tom Baker was replaced as the voice of the narrator by Lani Minella.